THMSCMPG/THMSCMPG.github.io/projects.md

 **The Methodology:** Currently, I am using a low-fidelity model (fast, less accurate) to guide a high-fidelity model (slow, very accurate) to save time without losing physics for each set of equations.
 The resulting outputs are compared with the data produced by a coupled high-fidelity only model.

-**Technical Stack:** Mention Fortran 90, OpenMP (if you're using parallelization), and any numerical methods (e.g., Finite Difference or Runge-Kutta).
-The simulation's program is written in Fortran 90 and OpenMP.
+**Technical Stack:** The simulation's program is written in Fortran 90 and OpenMP.
 I take advantage of Monte-Carlo simulations, the diffusion approximation, the poisson approximation, and coarse discretization.

 **Current Progress:** As of December 2025, the proof of concept has been finalized and I am moving forwards with optimization.